The information in this guide is provided for assistance only.

 Debit card details

-We will notify you by email if your debit card is due to expire soon so that you can update your debit card details.
+We will notify you by email if the debit card registered to your National Lottery account is due to expire soon so that you can update your debit card details.
 If you don't update your debit card details, we will try our best to return your National Lottery account balance to your debit card before midnight on the expiry date.

 To update your debit card details in your National Lottery account (for example if it is due to expire or if you have lost your debit card), go to 'My account' then select the relevant link in the 'Manage my account' area.